Tips & Tricks

 Directions

-1. Prepare kettle grill for smoking with indirect heat by stacking three layers of unlit charcoal briquets around the perimeter of the grill’s bottom rack, leaving the front 4 to 5 inches without charcoal to create a “c”.
-Add 3 to 4 chunks of your favorite smoking wood to the beginning of the “c” for the perfect touch of smoke without overwhelming the meat.
+1. Prepare kettle grill for smoking with indirect heat by stacking 3 layers of unlit charcoal briquets around the perimeter of the grill’s bottom rack, leaving the front 4 to 5 inches without charcoal to create a “C”.
+Add 3 to 4 chunks of your favorite smoking wood to the beginning of the “C” for the perfect touch of smoke without overwhelming the meat.

 2. Place a disposable aluminum half pan in the center of the charcoal ring and fill with water to provide additional moisture and protect the brisket from heat while it smokes.